 Steps to Apply to ICO

-- Submit ICO’s supplemental application (including the Pre-Optometry Coursework Sheet, essay, and fee.)
-Only those deemed competitive by the admissions committee will be invited to fill out the supplemental application.
+Submit ICO’s Interview Profile Forms (including the Pre-Optometry Coursework Sheet, and essay).
+Only those deemed competitive by the Admissions Committee will be invited to fill out the forms.

-- Request your OAT scores be sent to ICO.
+Request your OAT and/or GRE scores be sent to ICO.